 On board ship, it is very important to keep the updated record of the quantity of liquids (in all forms) present in various tanks.
 A ship is fitted with different types of automatic and hydraulic/ pneumatic/ mechanical sounding measuring systems wherein the level of the liquid can be checked remotely or locally without manually measuring and calculating the liquid amount inside the tank.

-One cannot entirely depend on the automation and mechanical devices, specially when it comes to those substances, for which, negligence can cause oil pollution and machinery damages.
+One cannot entirely depend on the automation and mechanical devices, especially when it comes to those substances, for which, negligence can cause oil pollution and machinery damages.
 Manual sounding is always preferred by all seafarers (deck and engine crew/ officer) to recheck the level of the fluid in the tanks, ensuring the tanks will not overflow or run dry in any case.

 When to Take Manual Sounding?

-Manual sounding is taken by ship’s staff on a daily basis, but following are the operations and situations wherein the crew has to take manual sounding without fail:
+Manual sounding is taken by ship’s staff on a daily basis, but the following are the operations and situations wherein the crew has to take manual sounding without fail:

 - On a daily basis to check the level of all ship’s tanks